 The IOM Internship Programme provides students with the opportunity to learn about IOM's activities, to gain initial work experience, and/or to prepare for a degree dissertation.
-IOM provides on the job training to interns so that both they and the organization can benefit.
-In addition to this, IOM evaluates interns who may eventually be included on the roster for future external vacancies.
-Furthermore, internships build links with their institutions and universities.
+IOM provides on-the-job training to interns so that both they, and the Organization, can benefit.
+Furthermore, internships build links with academic institutions and universities.

 Interns are given assignments and responsibility commensurate with their academic and professional experience and are placed under the guidance of a supervisor.

 Applicants to the IOM internship programme must, at the time of application, meet one of the following requirements: